Thank you! We’ve received your message and will contact you soon.

 programmatic deals types

-What Is a PMP?
+What Is a PMP in Advertising?

 A private marketplace (PMP) is a platform that supports invitation-only auctions for advertisers willing to bid on premium ad inventory.
 The PMP programmatic model combines the advantages of modern digital advertising technologies with the benefits of direct deals.